webpilot-ai/Webpilot/README.md

 # Webpilot

-Webpilot is a free and open-source  "Copilot for the web".Unlike ChatGPT, there's no need to chat or switch pages, and you don't have to copy and paste.
-Just select the text and everything else is done automatically.
+Webpilot is a free, open-source "Copilot for web" that allows you to have free-form conversations with web pages or engage in automatic arguments with other users.
+Unlike ChatGPT, there is no need to chat or switch pages, and no need to constantly copy and paste back and forth.

 The current version of Webpilot is developed based on gpt-3.5-turbo, which binds some common prompts with shortcut commands, requests API, and displays results to manipulate the selected text on the webpage.

 Chrome Extension: [Add to Chrome](https://chrome.google.com/webstore/detail/Webpilot/biaggnjibplcfekllonekbonhfgchopo?utm_source=link&amp;utm_medium=git&amp)